 The Internal Audit department also performs quality assurance.
 It performs independent, objective audit procedures to examine the structure and effectiveness of internal control systems and the value and optimisation potential of operational processes.
 The Internal Audit department helps the organisation achieve its objectives by systematically evaluating the effectiveness of risk management, the control system and the governance process, including all relevant key functions within the Company, and providing appropriate recommendations for improvement.

 Group-wide guidelines exist in order to standardise the handling of significant risks throughout the Group, and also provide a tool for risk monitoring.
 Local management is responsible for implementing these guidelines in the individual VIG companies.

-The auditor takes the internal control system into account during the financial statement audit to the extent that it is relevant to preparation of the consolidated financial statements.
+The auditor takes the internal control system into account during the annual audit of the financial statement to the extent that it is relevant to the preparation of the consolidated financial statements.
 The auditor also assesses the effectiveness of the risk management system in accordance with Rule 83 of the Austrian Code of Corporate Governance.